Template Inheritance and Reusability

 • If you use {layout} in a template, it must be the first template tag in that template.

-• Layout can be searched automatically (like in presenters).
-In this case, if the template should not have a layout, it will indicate this with the {layout none} tag.
+• The layout can be found automatically (like in presenters).
+In this case, if the template should not have a layout, it indicates this with the {layout none} tag.

-• The filename of the extended template depends on the template loader.
+• The layout file name depends on the loader.

 • You can have as many blocks as you want.
-Remember, child templates don’t have to define all parent blocks, so you can fill in reasonable defaults in a number of blocks, then only define the ones you need later.
+Remember that child templates do not have to define all parent blocks, so you can fill in reasonable defaults in several blocks and then define only those you need later.

 Blocks {block}